Little Darlings: Home video

+These licensing complications would lead to the film being unavailable on home video for many years; a planned 2012 DVD release by Lionsgate, home video distributors for Paramount catalog titles at that time, was ultimately canceled.
+The film, with its original theatrical soundtrack, would finally be released on both Blu-ray and 4K UHD formats in January 2024 by Vinegar Syndrome sub-label Cinématographe.

 TV version

-For its broadcast on TV, Little Darlings was shown in a heavily edited version which had all the sex-related scenes and dialogue removed, giving the impression that, instead of trying to lose their virginity, Angel and Ferris were engaged in competition simply to make a guy fall in love with them.
-The deleted scenes were replaced with alternate footage not seen in the theatrical version, including a scene in which Angel rescues Ferris from drowning in the lake during a thunderstorm.
+NBC acquired the film's broadcasting rights for $2.7 million, and it was first aired on May 9, 1983, in a heavily edited version, removing all scenes and lines alluding to sexual activity, giving the impression that, instead of trying to lose their virginity, Angel and Ferris were engaged in competition simply to make a guy fall in love with them.
+As was common practice for TV-edited versions of Hollywood films at the time, the deleted scenes were replaced with alternate footage not used in the theatrical version, including a scene in which Angel rescues Ferris from drowning in the lake during a thunderstorm.
 Some additional music was also used in this version.
-Director Ron Maxwell has stated that he had no participation in this TV version and does not approve of it.
+The director disavowed this version of the film, though the alternate scenes were included on the film's Blu-ray release as a bonus.